-Tables 12 and 13 contain results for the 13 hardest queries in Ontop.
+Tables 12 and 13 contains results for the 13 hardest queries in Ontop.
 Some of these queries take hours to be executed, therefore qmpH is not so informative in this case.
-Thus, we run each query twice with a timeout of 2 hours on the response time.
-The dashes in the tables represent timeouts.
+Thus, we run each query twice.
 Observe that the response time tends to grow faster than the growth of the underlying database.
 This follows from the complexity of the queries produced by the unfolding step, which usually contain several joins (remember that the worst case cardinality of a result set produced by a join is quadratic in the size of the original tables).
 Column NPD10 RAND witnesses how using a purely random data generator gives rise to datasets for which the queries are much simpler to evaluate.
-This is mainly due to the fact that a random generation of values tends to decrease the ratio of duplicates inside columns, resulting in smaller join results over the tables [28].
+This is mainly due to the fact that a random generation of values tends to decrease the ratio of duplicates inside columns, resulting in smaller join results over the tables [26].
 Hence, purely randomly generated datasets are not appropriate for benchmarking.